niloc079/Parents/README.md

 # Parents

 ###
-A place to help parents manage their home network and children's devices using simple technology
+A place to help parents manage their home network and children's devices using technology explained simply

-As always, use the power of the internet on how to change these settings or utilize the services FAQ's and more to determine how best to impliment
+As always, use the power of the internet on how to change these settings or utilize the services FAQ's and more to determine how best to implement the changes for you.

 ## DNS

 Technical Acuity: Easy
 Time/Effort: <15 mins
-Purpose: Uses DNS to hide inappropriate or filtered websites to anyone that has this configured
+Purpose: Uses DNS to hide inappropriate or filtered websites
-Comments: You can configure to use on your entire network or the wireless settings on a mobile phone.
+Comments: You can configure on your entire network or the wireless settings on a mobile phone or device.
+Gotchas: Any new network won't have these settings

 ### OpenDNS
 URL: https://www.opendns.com/